LavaLite/erp/docs/MULTI_ORGANIZATION.md

 ## License

-This role and permission system is part of the Yiire project and follows the same MIT license.
+This role and permission system is part of the Lavalite project and follows the same MIT license.